 Jane Kabubo-Mariara

-Prior to working at PEP, Jane held several senior positions at the University of Nairobi, with the most recent one as the Director of the School Economics, a role she held for six years.
+Prior to taking this position at PEP, Jane held several senior positions at the University of Nairobi, currently as a full professor of Economics, since 2014; and the Director of the School Economics (2010 to 2016).
 At the University, she was charged with academic and administrative leadership, as well as management of the School of Economics, alongside the usual professorial responsibilities.
+She was also heavily involved in numerous university management activities.

 Overall, Jane has over 30 years’ experience in teaching, research, management, and resource mobilization.
 Among many notable achievements in her academic career, she is credited with making remarkable contributions in teaching, mentoring and developing the capacity of young scholars to undertake research.
 Some of Jane’s specialty research interests include the impact of climate change on agriculture and adaptation, environmental and natural resource economics, multidimensional poverty, child poverty and youth employment, and labor markets and income distribution.

-Jane is a Professor of Economics at the University of Nairobi, from which she holds a PhD, an MA, and a BA in Economics.
+Jane holds a PhD, an MA, and a BA in Economics from the University of Nairobi.

 Download the CV.